 Breakfast helps all students reach their potential.
 For any number of reasons, not every child can get a healthy breakfast at home.
 Barriers could include lack of access, time, or not being hungry first thing in the morning.
 The National School Breakfast Program is available to all students to help even the playing field and give students the option for breakfast once they get to school.

-Every year (and every day) we celebrate school breakfast for what it does to nourish our kids, but this year it is a bit different because of what we and our families have faced.
-Please join us in celebrating National School Breakfast Week, March 8-12, because there are so many reasons to love school breakfast.
+Every year (and every day) we celebrate school breakfast for what it does to nourish our kids.
+Please join us in celebrating National School Breakfast Week, March 7-11, because there are so many reasons to love school breakfast.

 School Breakfast Benefits Individual Students